HeroCTF/HeroCTF_v3/System/PrivesCorp_4_GoDeep/README.md

 ```python
 _8692_869244("secret/879.txsecret/879.txtt").read()
 ```
 But since we can't use more then 39 characters, we'll have to find a way to bypass it.
-The `flag` variable that seemed to be nothing more than a troll from that mean challenge creater, is actually writtable (and won't be deleted since it's inside the TO_KEEP variable).
+The `flag` variable that seemed to be nothing more than a troll from that mean challenge creator, is actually writtable (and won't be deleted since it's inside the TO_KEEP variable).
 ```
 bob@godeep > flflagag="secret/879.txsecret/879.txtt"
 --->  flag="secret/879.txt"